algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 To achieve the emulation of a 90s computer environment, the project will leverage the use of the DOSBox emulator.
 DOSBox will serve as the platform for executing and testing the Pac-Man clone, ensuring compatibility with the simulated hardware and software of the era.

-## Deliverables & Milestones
+## IV.
+Deliverables & Milestones

-Here is a table of milestones and deliverables dates:
+Here is a table of the different milestones and the deliverables dates associated:
 | Date                      | Milestone / Deliverable  |
 | ------------------------- | ------------------------ |
 | November 13, 2023, 1.30pm | Functional specification |